Charleston chef and activist bring awareness to issues homeless people face daily

-A Charleston chef and a longtime activist have teamed up to try and illustrate, and perhaps remedy, the foremost issues facing the area's homeless community.
+A Charleston chef and a longtime activist have teamed up to try to illustrate, and perhaps remedy, the foremost issues facing the area's homeless community.

 Coach Tony Lewis founded Motivate to Educate a few years ago.
 It is an organization dedicated to addressing community needs.
 He and another leader of the group, Melissa Milby, hope that, like Pierce, they can bring awareness to the problems experienced by the homeless and try to bring them more resources.